aws-samples/aws-secure-environment-accelerator/README.md

   - Log-Archive
   - Security-Audit
 - Workload Accounts - automate mass account creation, or use AWS organizations to scale one account at a time
+- Scalable to 1000's of AWS accounts
 - Supports AWS Organizations nested ou's and importing existing AWS accounts
 - Performs 'account warming' to establish initial limits, when required
 - Automatically submits limit increases, when required (complies with initial limits until increased)

 ### Creates Networking

-- Transit Gateways and TGW route tables (incl. inter-region peering coming in v1.1.9)
+- Transit Gateways and TGW route tables (incl. inter-region peering)
 - Centralized and/or Local VPC's
 - Subnets, Route tables, NACLs, Security groups, NATGWs, IGWs, VGWs, CGWs
 - VPC Endpoints (Gateway and Interface, Centralized or Local)
 - Route 53 Private and Public Zones, Resolver Rules and Endpoints, VPC Endpoint Overloaded Zones
-- All completely and indivdiually customizable (per account, VPC, or OU)
+- All completely and indivdiually customizable (per account, VPC, subnet, or OU)
-- Layout your VPCs, subnets, CIDRs and connectivity the way you want
+- Layout and customize your VPCs, subnets, CIDRs and connectivity the way you want
 - Deletes default VPC's (worldwide)

 ### Cross-Account Object Sharing